 Risk-Based Maintenance is important because:

 - It identifies problems before they happen, which will minimize downtime because maintenance can be planned

 - When maintenance is planned, you can avoid ‘reactive maintenance’ which has many overhead costs, more equipment downtime, higher costs for parts and shipping, and more time lost responding and diagnosing the equipment.

 - Safety improves because equipment brakes down less

-- Contributes positively to the reputation of companies because the negative impact of equipment failure is far reaching down the supply chain
+- Contributes positively to the reputation of companies because the negative impact of an equipment failure is far-reaching down the supply chain

 Unplanned downtime is a silent killer.
-Market benchmarks indicate that unplanned maintenance typically costs three to five time more than when it is planned.
+Market benchmarks indicate that unplanned maintenance typically costs three to five times more than when it is planned.